How Much Do Mortgage Advisors Charge?

 It depends on the broker you use and when they require payment.
 Some fee-charging mortgage brokers do ask for upfront payments directly from the customer before they begin their search for lenders and these fees can range anywhere between £300 to £600, although this isn’t always the case.

-As well as this, there are also mortgage brokers that charge a flat fee with a fixed rate; this rate is billable whenever mortgage advice or their services are provided.
+In addition, there are mortgage brokers who charge a flat fee with a fixed rate; this rate is billable whenever mortgage advice or their services are provided.

 This can result in the cost of mortgage broker fees accumulating, so always be clear on how much you will be charged ahead of seeing a mortgage broker.

-Many of the brokers we work with are only paid on completion through lender commission, and the ones who do charge a fee will refund the upfront costs if they fail to get you a mortgage.
+Many of the brokers we work with are only paid on completion through lender commission, and those who charge a fee will refund the upfront costs if they fail to get you a mortgage.

 Fees for extra time

-Some applicants can have circumstances which makes finding a lender slightly harder and there are brokers who will charge for the additional time needed to secure a mortgage.
-It may be the case that a borrower has not fully disclosed their financial situation or has perhaps accidentally left out information that could prevent a successful mortgage.
+Some applicants may have circumstances that make finding a lender slightly harder, and some brokers will charge for the additional time needed to secure a mortgage.
+A borrower may not have fully disclosed their financial situation or have perhaps accidentally left out information that could prevent a successful mortgage.

-This can cause delays and may mean that the mortgage broker has to fill in further paperwork or do additional research.
+This can cause delays and may require the mortgage broker to complete further paperwork or conduct additional research.

 To avoid unexpected charges, a good tip is to always read your mortgage broker fee disclosure form before signing.

 What sets us apart is that we only work with brokers who charge when a mortgage is successful.
-Whatever your circumstances, a mortgage shouldn’t get in the way of you getting on to the property ladder of finding your next home.
+Whatever your circumstances, a mortgage shouldn’t get in the way of you getting on the property ladder or finding your next home.

 What is a mortgage referral fee?

-Although mortgage broker referral fee agreements can vary at the discretion of each lender, usually lenders will pay brokers a percentage of the mortgage or a minimum commission payment.
+Although mortgage broker referral fee agreements can vary at the discretion of each lender, lenders usually pay brokers a percentage of the mortgage or a minimum commission payment.

 In this day and age, commission is the norm and referral fees are virtually non-existent.